hashicorp/packer/website/source/docs/builders/osc-bsuvolume.html.md

 ### Optional:

-- `omi_block_device_mappings` (array of block device mappings) - Add one or more [block device mappings](https://wiki.outscale.net/display/EN/Defining+Block+Device+Mappings) to the OMI.
-These will be attached when booting a new VM from your OMI.
-To add a block device during the Packer build see `launch_block_device_mappings` below.
-Your options here may vary depending on the type of VM you use.
-The block device mappings allow for the following configuration:
+- `ebs_volumes` (array of block device mappings) - Add the block device mappings to the OMI.
+The block device mappings allow for keys:

-  - `delete_on_vm_deletion` (boolean) - Indicates whether the BSU volume is deleted on VM termination.
-Default `false`. **NOTE**: If this value is not explicitly set to `true` and volumes are not cleaned up by an alternative method, additional volumes will accumulate after every build.

   - `device_name` (string) - The device name exposed to the VM (for example, `/dev/sdh` or `xvdh`).
 Required for every device in the block device mapping.

+  - `delete_on_vm_deletion` (boolean) - Indicates whether the BSU volume is deleted on instance termination.
   - `iops` (number) - The number of I/O operations per second (IOPS) that the volume supports.
-See the documentation on [IOPs](https://wiki.outscale.net/display/EN/About+Volumes#AboutVolumes-VolumeTypesVolumeTypesandIOPS) for more information
+See the documentation on [IOPs](https://wiki.outscale.net/display/EN/About+Volumes#AboutVolumes-VolumeTypesVolumeTypesandIOPS) for more information.

-  - `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the OMI
+  - `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the OMI.

   - `snapshot_id` (string) - The ID of the snapshot